Defensive Cost-Benefit Analysis of Smart Grid Digital Functionalities: Assessing Digital Benefits and Costs

 In this article, the analysis of digital control and monitoring functions presumes as a base state the existence of a hypothetical functioning power grid which contains various digital technologies.
 These technologies are assessed in light of the most recent understanding of expenses and benefits associated with them, and in particular, the costs (and potential costs) associated with cyberattacks including defending against them.

 Central to our analysis is the concept of a grid digital functionality (GDF).
 A GDF is regarded as any digital technology, or any combination of digital technologies, that can be integrated into a power grid and potentially provide or enable a useful service to either an owning utility or grid customer (or both).
 The emphasis in identifying a GDF is based on its potential use in cyberattacks.
 In general, a given GDF might be an integral part of several types of cyberattacks.
-For example, residential smart meters which provide wireless digital residential power monitoring capabilities (considered as a GDF) can reduce labor costs for utility companies, but they can potentially be used in several types of attacks, e.g., pricing cyberattack and energy theft \cite{konstantinou2015cyber}.
+For example, residential smart meters which provide wireless digital residential power monitoring capabilities (considered as a GDF) can reduce labor costs for utility companies, but they can potentially be used in several types of attacks, e.g., pricing cyberattack{s} and energy theft \cite{konstantinou2015cyber}.
 Strategically located synchrophasors within a grid can provide a useful monitoring capability for potential operator intervention \cite{silverstein2015value}.
-Such a monitoring capability is also be considered a GDF, but distinct from an automated monitoring and control capability obtained by directly linking synchrophasors with certain flexible alternating current transmission system (FACTS) control devices via a digital communication channel.
+Such a monitoring capability is also considered a GDF, but distinct from an automated monitoring and control capability obtained by directly linking synchrophasors with certain flexible alternating current transmission system (FACTS) control devices via a digital communication channel.
 Such an automated combination of monitoring and control is considered a distinct GDF because it has potentially distinct vulnerabilities.
 Similarly, a digital control device which acts directly in response to analog inputs is regarded as offering yet another GDF.
 Another example includes residential wifi-enabled thermostats that provide a GDF of homeowner convenience but by so doing introduce yet another possible avenue for attacking the grid.
-An important note is that some GDFs might be dependent on the presence of other GDFs.
-For instance, a GDF that permits control or monitoring of a substation condition, but only via digital commands from a control center, is dependent on the existence of that digital command functionality.